lucas-lm/create-md/readme.md

 - [ ] Feature: flag `--all` must create default markdowns (readme, license, issues etc.) in batch
 - [ ] Feature: flag `--yes` must skip questionaire and get only default (inferred) answers
 - [ ] Allow .create-md (maybe .cmrc or .createmdrc, who knows...) config file

-## :star2: Contributing

-Contributions, issues and feature requests are welcome!

-- ⭐️ Star the project
-- 🐛 Find and report issues
-- 📥 Submit PRs to help solve issues or add features

-Feel free to check [issues page](https://github.com/lucas-lm/create-md/issues).
-You can also take a look at the contributing guide.

 ## :octocat: Author